SpeciationBehaviour/neural_genes_heliconius/plots_fig1_suppl_fig_1.md

 melpomene<-readPNG("melpomene.png")
 ```

-### Define function for ternary plots
+## Define function for ternary plots

-In the following, the function `ternary_choice`{.R} will be defined, which later will be called multiple times to produce the plots.
+In the following, the function `ternary_choice` will be defined, which later will be called multiple times to produce the plots.

-First, some subfunctions will be defined which later will be called within `ternary_choice`{.R}.
+First, some subfunctions will be defined which later will be called within `ternary_choice`.

 The left (skewed) ternary axis will be further referred to as x1, the bottom one as x2 and the right (skewed) one as x3.
 All functions or variables relating to one of these axes will carry the respective abbreviation in their name.